 Falling is not only unpleasant, but it’s dangerous.
 We often think of fall prevention as something that only senior citizens need to think about.
 Or we think that only parents of infants and toddlers need to worry about preventing falls.
 The fact is that anyone can fall.
+Falls are embarrassing!
 Falls can cause fractures, head injuries, bruises, bleeding, skin wounds and sometimes even death.
 They can worsen chronic pain conditions.
 Falls can also threaten our ability to live independently.

 If you can answer yes to one or more of these risk factors, you’re at risk for falling.

 - Have you fallen before or almost fallen?